 What is Deinfluencing?

-Deinfluencing is a social media trend where creators discourage their followers from buying overhyped or unnecessary products — positioning themselves as honest, anti-consumerist voices in contrast to traditional influencer marketing.
+Deinfluencing is a social media trend where creators discourage their followers from buying overhyped or unnecessary products.
+Positioning themselves as.

 What is Deinfluencing?